BystrickyK/NyquistMapping/README.md

 # NyquistMapping
 For a given open-loop transfer function L(s), maps the Nyquist path in the s plane into the L(s) plane.
 Calculates the number of clockwise encirclements around the (-1 + 0j) point in the L(s) plane.
+The Nyquist path makes a loop around each L(s) integrator.

 Demo:
 ![equation](https://bit.ly/2JV19pP)